cudoventures/cudos-builders/readme.md

 ## Build process

-Build process of each of the variants above starts with an **.yml** file that uses a parameters defined in **.arg** file.
+Build process of each of the variants above starts with an **.yml** file that uses parameters defined in **.arg** file.
 The **.arg** file contains parameters for the docker-compose file as well as for the dockerfile itself.
 Even some of these arguments are passed as environmental variable to the container. **.env** file contains the environment variable of the container that are not used neither in docker-compose file nor in dockerfile.

 Some of the build-targers have **users-*.override.yml**.
 This file is used along with main **.yml** file of each build-variant in order to specify the linux user and group that each container should use.